"Yes, My LoRD." Guiding Language Model Extraction with Locality Reinforced Distillation: Introduction

-In this paper, we challenge the effectiveness of MLE in stealing a reinforcement-learning-aligned LLM, by analyzing its potential drawbacks as follows: \begin{itemize} \item \textbf{Low query efficiency.} Current LLM-oriented MEAs suffer from unacceptably significant query times because they must collect enough generated responses, which entails exponential complexity in terms of generated tokens, resulting in low query efficiency.

-\item \textbf{Vulnerability against defenses.} Learning directly from the victim model's responses can cause local models to inadvertently incorporate those \emph{watermarks}~\cite{wm1,wm2,wm3,wm4} embedded in victim models.
-The residue of such watermarks makes the extraction process less stealthy and even serves as provenance evidence of model theft. \end{itemize}
+In this paper, we challenge the effectiveness of MLE in stealing a reinforcement-learning-aligned LLM, by analyzing its following drawbacks: \emph{i) Low query efficiency.} Current MEAs on LLMs suffer from unacceptably significant query times because they must collect enough generated responses, which entails exponential complexity in terms of generated tokens, resulting in low query efficiency. \emph{ii) Vulnerability against defenses.} Directly learning from the responses of victim models can cause local models to inadvertently incorporate those \emph{watermarks}~\citep{wm1,wm2,wm3,wm4} embedded in the output of victim models.
+The residue of such watermarks makes the extraction less stealthy and even serves as provenance evidence of model theft.

-Motivated by these limitations, we propose LoRD (\underline{Lo}cality \underline{R}einforced \underline{D}istillation), a query-efficient and watermark-resistant model extraction attack under a training paradigm with LLM's alignments.
-However, stealing LLMs via this paradigm is challenging.
-The main reason is that the core building block of LLM's alignments, reinforcement learning with human feedback (RLHF)~\cite{rlhf1,rlhf2,rlhf3}, heavily relies on the feedback signal of \emph{\textbf{human annotators}}, which is difficult to be reproduced directly into MEAs.
+Motivated by these limitations, we propose \underline{Lo}cality \underline{R}einforced \underline{D}istillation (LoRD), a query-efficient and watermark-resistant model extraction attack under a training paradigm similar to LLM's alignments.
+Stealing LLMs via reinforcement learning (RL) paradigms is challenging.
+The main reason is that the alignment procedure of LLMs heavily relies on the feedback signal of \emph{\textbf{human annotators}}~\citep{rlhf1,rlhf2,rlhf3}, which is difficult to reproduce directly in the context of MEAs.
 To tackle this challenge, we develop a policy-gradient-style extraction procedure.
 This approach regards the \emph{locality direction} between the generations of local models and victim models as the implicit reward signal.
-It can thus achieve a \emph{\textbf{human-feedback-free}} reinforcement learning for our extraction attack.
+It can thus achieve a \emph{\textbf{human-feedback-free}} RL for our attack.
 From the theoretical perspective, we show why those existing MEAs using \emph{MLE} and \emph{knowledge distillation (KD)} are inconsistent with the optimization procedure in LLMs' alignments.
 Along this way, we also demonstrate why LoRD can achieve stronger watermark resistance and higher query efficiency.